Summary: Small scale non-GLP toxicity and tolerability studies are a cost-effective approach to generate early data with your drug candidate.

 Our capabilities include fundus imaging, fluorescein angiography (Heidelberg Spectralis, Heidelberg Engineering), spectral-domain optical coherence tomography (SD-OCT, Envisu R2200 and R2210 systems, Bioptigen/Leica Microsystems), optical coherence tomography-angiography (OCT-A, Heidelberg Engineering).

 Electroretinography is used to assess functionality of retinal cells.

 Tissue collection and pathological evaluation:

-Aqueous humor, vitreous, and different parts of the eye can be collected upon request.
+Blood (serum), aqueous humor, vitreous, and different parts of the eye can be collected for bioanalytical analysis.

 - Kalesnykas G & Uusitalo H (2007) Comparison of simultaneous readings of intraocular pressure in rabbits using Perkins handheld, Tono-Pen XL, and TonoVet tonometers.
 Graefes Arch Clin Exp Ophthalmol 245:761-762.